christophajohns/christophajohns.github.io/_pages/about.md

 ## Background and History

-I received a B.Sc. from the [Business Information Systems program](https://www.uni-goettingen.de/en/640687.html) at University of Göttingen and a B.A. from the [Business Administration program](https://www.welfenakademie.de/studienaufbau/) at WelfenAkademie Braunschweig.
+I received a B.S. from the [Business Information Systems program](https://www.uni-goettingen.de/en/640687.html) at University of Göttingen and a B.A. from the [Business Administration program](https://www.welfenakademie.de/studienaufbau/) at WelfenAkademie Braunschweig.
 Before pursuing my studies in Business Information Systems and later Human-Computer Interaction and Design, I was a dual study program student at [Volkswagen Financial Services](https://www.vwfs.com/en.html) in Braunschweig, Germany.